zac-heisey/murray-lampert/services.md

     button-text: Contact Murray Lampert
     url: "/contact/"
   heading: Ready to start the conversation?
-  content: "<p>Contact us today to schedule your FREE in-home or remote consultation.</p>"
+  content: Contact us today to schedule your FREE in-home or virtual consultation.

 ---